Ayuphys789/voip-phone/README.md

 * **Communication Quality Assurance:**
   * **Jitter Buffer:** Implements a fixed-size jitter buffer to absorb network delay variations, reordering packets based on sequence numbers to smooth out playback timing.
-  * **Packet Loss Concealment (PLC):** Implements basic PLC by inserting silence when an expected packet is missing in the jitter buffer, thus mitigating audio dropouts.
+  * **Packet Loss Handling:** If an expected packet is missing from the jitter buffer (i.e., packet loss has occurred), a period of silence is inserted in its place.
+This is the most basic method for handling packet loss.
+While it results in an audio dropout, it prevents unexpected noise and ensures the program remains stable.

 * **Auxiliary Features:**
   * **Call Timer:** Displays the elapsed call duration, triggered by the reception of the first packet from the peer.